Taste of Home – Le goût de chez soi – طعم الوطن

 ˈhaɪ̯maːtn̩—Curatorial statement by Bonaventure Soh Bejeng Ndikung

-In his curatorial statement on the entire heimaten project, the director and chief curator of Haus der Kulturen der Welt, Bonaventure Soh Bejeng Ndikung, focuses among other things on the distinction between the terms and concepts of ‘Volk’ (people) and ‘Bevölkerung’ (population).
-It is crucial for the process of making a home and for understanding what Germany was, is or wants to be.
+In his curatorial statement on the heimaten project, the director and chief curator of Haus der Kulturen der Welt, Prof Dr Bonaventure Soh Bejeng Ndikung, focuses among other things on the distinction between the terms and concepts of ‘Volk’ (people) and ‘Bevölkerung’ (population).
+It is crucial for the process of making a home and for understanding what Germany was, is, or wants to be.
 Ndikung writes: ‘This project is a possibility of unlearning Heimat and learning heimaten.’